Nature for Everyone, Everywhere!

 What We Expect From You

-Throughout your 10-month journey with Nature for Everyone Everywhere, you’ll commit about 120 hours to a community service project that means something to you.
-You’ll join monthly meetings and quarterly workshops (virtual options available), take part in a wilderness trip with CPAWS-OV staff, and engage with a supportive cohort of fellow youth.
+Throughout your 12-month journey with the Nature for Everyone Everywhere! program, you’ll commit about 120 hours to a community service project that means something to you.
+You’ll join monthly meetings and bi-monthly workshops (virtual options usually available), take part in a wilderness trip with CPAWS-OV staff, and engage with a supportive cohort of fellow youth.

 Time Commitment Breakdown: